 The cover material of a low spin golf ball usually takes advantage of the feel and response of urethane.

-For multi-piece golf balls, the outer layer will be thinner than its two-piece counterpart.
+For multi-piece golf balls, the outer layer is typically thinner than that of their two-piece counterparts.
 The thinner layer works well to minimize long game spin due to the spin control that advanced players can impart on the ball.

-Two-piece golf balls commonly have tougher, more durable covers that allow the golf ball to have a long shelf life for infrequent players who want value and low price over performance.
+Two-piece golf balls typically feature tougher, more durable covers, enabling them to have a long shelf life for infrequent players who prioritize value and affordability over performance.

 When the ball is closer to the green, high-quality covers can offer more control with the short game and high spin with wedges on distances inside 100 yards.